 Reach Out and Read is a nonprofit organization of medical providers who use an evidence-based model to promote early literacy and school readiness in pediatric exam rooms by integrating children’s books and advice to parents about the importance of reading aloud into well-child visits, including by using video tools.
 Reach Out and Read serves more than 4 million children and distributes over 6 million books through nearly 5,000 program sites nationwide.

-Two clinics here in the Cedar Valley are participating in Reach Out and Read.
-When children visit doctors at Covenant Medical Center or Unity Point Prairie Parkway for Well Child check-ups, their physicians incorporate books into their exams, and encourage their little patients choose a book to bring home.
+Three clinics here in the Cedar Valley are participating in Reach Out and Read.
+When children visit doctors at Covenant Medical Center, Unity Point Prairie Parkway, or Peoples Community Health Clinic for Well Child check-ups, their physicians incorporate books into their exams, and encourage their little patients choose a book to bring home.

 For more resources relating to reading, check out Cedar Valley Readers’ other initiatives.
 Cedar Valley Readers offers a variety of events and learning opportunities for parents.
 Read more →